sodeidelphonse/GeospatialAnalytics/geometry/README.md

-# Geometry and Spatial Topolgy
+# Algorithmic geometry for geospatial analysis
-This folder provides the basis to understand the basic applications of *geometry and spatial topology* in geospatial analysis and modeling.
+This folder provides the basis to understand the basic applications of *geometry* in geospatial analysis and modeling.